ibm-cloud-docs/account/account-upgrade.md

 With a Subscription account, you commit to a minimum spending amount each month and receive a subscription discount that is applied to that minimum charge.
 If your usage exceeds your total subscription amount, you're charged the regular non-discounted rate only on the overage.

 Subscriptions that you purchase through the console are limited to $5,000 United States dollars (USD) or the equivalent in your billing currency.
-If you want to purchase a larger subscription, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external}.
+If you want to purchase a upgraded subscription, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external}.

 To upgrade from a Lite account to a Subscription account, complete the following steps.
 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Account**, and select **Account settings**.
 Then, click **Upgrade**, which takes you to the Subscriptions page.